H-yz2022/AlgorithmsPrepare/COMPSCI 224 Advanced Algorithms/Note.md

  - x∈{0,...,u-1},
  - Write x in binary x=10010011, where 1001 is c and 001 is i, then x=<c,i>, c,i∈{0,...,u-1},
  - How to do a query for x? 按位与和位移运算在常数时间提取c, i
  - How to search for the predecessor of x in this recursive data structure?
-1)insert i into the cluster c； if the c cluster happened to be empty, insert c into the summary.
+ - 1) Insert i into the cluster c； if the c cluster happened to be empty, insert c into the summary.
 The summary keeps track of which is non-empty.
-2)look for the minimum element in c cluster; if mine is bigger, then my predecessor lives in the same cluster.
+ - 2) Look for the minimum element in c cluster; if mine is bigger, then my predecessor lives in the same cluster.
 Therefore, recursively do a predecessor in i cluster; if it is empty or bigger than or equal to min, then my predecessor does not live in the same cluster, it lives in the largest cluster before me that is non-empty.
 Therefore, do a predecessor in c cluster in the summary and return a max in that cluster.

 ``` C
 pred (V, x=<c,i>)